itsHamdySalem/AI-Powered-Cloud-Masking/README.md

 ## Project Overview

-The system uses a combination of deep learning (U-Net) and classical machine learning (Random Forest) approaches to perform cloud segmentation on satellite imagery containing four spectral bands (Red, Green, Blue, and Infrared).
+The system uses a combination of deep learning (U-Net and DeepLabV3) and classical machine learning (Random Forest) approaches to perform cloud segmentation on satellite imagery containing four spectral bands (Red, Green, Blue, and Infrared).

 ## Features

 - Data exploration and preprocessing capabilities
-- U-Net deep learning model for cloud segmentation
+- U-Net and DeepLabV3 deep learning models for cloud segmentation
 - Random Forest classifier as a classical ML approach
 - Model evaluation using Dice coefficient
 - Inference script for generating predictions on new data